jzwood/portcullis/docs/Docs.md

 # Portcullis Language Guide

 Many languages claim to be simple but few truly are.
-Portcullis's simplicity borders on annoying.
+While Portcullis's compiler is arguably simple, clocking in under 650 LOC, writing Portcullis programs can be a bit of a puzzle.
+This is mostly the result of its restricted and minimalist syntax and uncommon design decisions:

+There are no looping constructs (use recursion), no variable declaration, no built-in `Booleans` (use `Atoms`), no `if-else` control flow (use `guards`), and no `null` or `error` types.

 The entirety of the language consists of function declaration, function invocation, and a handful of datatypes and built-in operators.
+A compiled Portcullis module cannot be run.
+It produces JavaScript functions which can be imported and run by other JS programs.

 ### Data Types